tolland/django-formset/docs/source/richtext-extensions.rst

 .. _target: https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a#target

 As we can see, there are many use cases where the implementer might want to extend the Richtext editor with a custom dialog form adopted to his exact needs.
-Since **django-formset** provides a way to declare :ref:`dialog-forms`, we can use this to adopt our hyperlink editor to accept any arbitrary attribute value.
+In this example we show how to create a custom hyperlink editor where a user can either select an external URL or an internal page for a book from a library.
+The internal page is a model object of type ``PageModel`` and can be selected using the :ref:`selectize`.

 .. django-view:: pages_dialog